Gumnos/graphawkal/README.md

 If new items appear, they get added at the bottom as they are encountered which means that the graph above will remain in stable order.

+The label area will automatically adjust/increase to accommodate longer labels as they appear in the input stream.

-**NB:** The entire graph will be rescaled on each iteration through to accommodate increases in data.
+**NB:** The entire graph will be rescaled on each iteration through to accommodate increases in data-size or label length.